directvt/vtm/readme.md

 - Unlimited scrollback*
 - No text wrapping
 - Horizontal scrolling
-- Colorful selected-text copy
+- Selected-text copy encoding:
-  - RTF
+  - RTF file format
-  - HTML
+  - HTML code
-  - ANSI/VT
+  - ANSI-art

 In other words, it allows users to use a huge scrollback buffer, disable text wrapping, and take advantage of horizontal scrolling.